 Falck tests people over the age of 2.
 Children under the age of 15 must be accompanied by a parent or guardian.

 - PCR test: Falck is offering a PCR test at a cost of DKK 1,250.
 The test has been approved by the Danish authorities in line with the test provided by the Capital Region of Denmark in their test centres across the country.

 - Antigen test: Falck also offers an antigen test at a cost of DKK 199.

 - Antibody test: Falck offers an antibody test at a cost of DKK 299.

-The passenger receives a certificate (DK and UK) as a documentation for the test result.
+The passenger receives a certificate and EU certificate (in English) as a documentation for the test result.

-Please note that it is the responsibility of the departing passenger to know what test is needed.
+- that it is the responsibility of the departing passenger to know what test is needed